73 things to do in London (the ultimate London bucket list!)

 I have stayed in London several times and collected some of my favorite tips and places for you on every budget!

 My favorite hostels are the Wombats city hostel and the Dictionary Hostels in London.
 The first one is part of a chain of trendy and luxurious hostels, and I loved the great security, the nice bathrooms and having your own private sockets.
 It is located east of the Tower of Lo6ndon, a great location in central London.
 The Dictionary Hostel is trendy, and has more of a party vibe to it.
 Since it is located in Shoreditch, it is located near all the trendy cafes and restaurants.
+Check here for more budget hotels.

 People who love simple no-nonsense rooms, feel right at home at Tune Hotels.
 Here you get a simple room in central London for an affordable price (you can pay for the extra’s, such as internet and blow-dryers).
 Its location near Liverpool Street couldn’t possibly be better.
-My personal favorite is is Qbic in Whitechapel, less than three minutes from the trendy Brick Lane.
+My personal favorit is Qbic in Whitechapel, less than three minutes from the trendy Brick Lane.
 The rooms are perfect for design lovers and the location is perfect for a city trip.

 If you have a love for high tech gadgets and four star comfort, than I really recommend CitizenM in Shoreditch.
 I spent a wonderful night while playing with the mood lights on the iPad and watched free movies (new) on the television.
 One step out of the door and you step straight into the super trendy Shoreditch.
 Big thumbs up!